terrorizer1980/Garuda/README.md

 `python garuda.py --user`

-* Perform Shodan search and get IPs and Ports of vulnerable devices
+* Perform Shodan search and get IPs and Ports of devices available in the internet

 `python garuda.py --shodan`